-As set out in 1(a) in appendix 1, the Council has not as yet taken out the anticipated borrowing of £10,200,750 in respect of the planned capital expenditure for 2021/21 shown as unfinanced above.
-It is likely that some of this borrowing will be delayed until 2021/22 if there is significant slippage in the capital programme from 2020/21 into the following year.
+As set out in 1(a) in appendix 1, the Council has not fully taken out the anticipated borrowing of £7,852,000 in respect of the planned capital expenditure for 2021/22 shown as unfinanced above.
+It is likely that some of this borrowing will be delayed until 2022/23 if there is significant slippage in the capital programme from 2021/22 into the following year.
 Any additional borrowing to be undertaken will seek to align the Council's overall borrowing level with the CFR.
-The Council at 31 October 2020 has eight short term loans totalling £14.0 million with other local authorities that are due to mature before 31 October 2021 as set out in 1(a) in appendix 1.
-Four of these short-term loans will mature before 31 March 2021.
-It is presently anticipated that a number of these loans will not be replaced upon maturity as the Council seeks to stabilise its level of investments in order to reduce credit risk.
+As at 31 October 2021, the Council has one short term loan totalling £2.0 million with other local authorities that is due to mature before 31 March 2022 as set out in 1(a) in appendix 1.
+The Council has reduced its position on short-term loans in the period as the Council sought to stabilise its level of investments in order to reduce credit risk.

-The Council's CFR will next be calculated as at 31 March 2021 when the financing of actual capital expenditure incurred in 2020/21 will be undertaken.
-This will be reported to this Committee in July 2021.
+The Council's CFR will next be calculated as at 31 March 2022 when the financing of actual capital expenditure incurred in 2021/22 will be undertaken.
+This will be reported to this Committee in July 2022.